 Pre-Condition:

-- The virtualized network product document describes information regarding digital signature protection of VNF images, including details of how the signature check is carried out, who makes the digital signature of VNF image etc.
+- The virtualized network product document describes information that the VNF images is integrity protected.

 - One VNF package included two trusted VNF images and the VNF package carries a correct digital signature of the VNF package.

 - Another VNF package included untrusted VNF image which carry wrong digital signature of VNF image and the VNF package carries a correct digital signature of the VNF package.